tjknoth/cse130-web/lectures/00-hello.md

     - no assignment this and next Wednesday
 - Eight late days, no more than 4 late days per assignment
     - used atomically (5 mins late = 1 late day)
+- Submitted via Gradescope
-- Submission instructions in the assignment
+    - submission instructions in the assignment
-- Solve in **groups of two**
+- Solve **alone or in groups of two**
-    - we will randomly assign you a partner
-    - your partner will be in the same or nearby time zone so you can do remote pair programming
-    - if this absolutely doesn't work for you, let me know this week
-    - submit assignments **individually**
-- Please fill in this [registration form](https://forms.gle/3vqWc8UT6rGQMCQT6)
-    - to get assigned a partner and get homework credit
+    - user this [piazza thread](https://piazza.com/class/kfo4d0hdrne2z9?cid=5) to find a partner
-- If you have a good reason to work with a specific student rather than a randomly assigned partner, please *additionally* fill in this [form](https://forms.gle/T4eGCSDDppN4KbmWA)

 <br>
 <br>